allthings-archive/developers/s3-access-for-external-data-providers.md

 4. Add the new user to group `import` (attached policies should be `import-access`)
     _Important: If the uploaded data from this user should be imported via nisaba, add the user to group `nisaba-import` instead._

-5. Download the credentials, maybe test them in cyberduck and send them to the customer vie a save channel (keybase).
+5. Download the credentials, maybe test them in cyberduck (or any other client that speaks s3) and send them to the customer vie a save channel (keybase).
     Also add the credentials to the keybase-git-repository.